mrbusche/spring-boot-dependency-checker/README.md

 # spring-boot-dependency-checker

-A small utility that finds manually overridden dependencies in an SBOM for a Spring Boot application.
+A small utility that finds manually overridden dependencies in a Maven Pom or SBOM for a Spring Boot application.

 ## Usage